OpenZeppelin/upgrades-safe-app/README.md

 Simple Gnosis Safe App that allows the user to upgrade a contract owned by the multisig by entering the proxy address and a new implementation.

+**Note: This app is unmaintained.
+See [OpenZeppelin Defender](https://docs.openzeppelin.com/defender/) for a more fully-featured alternative.**

 ## Development
 Install dependencies and run the local development server by running